 #Developing a plan to prevent the collapse in user adoption of a mission critical system; applied systems thinking to find feedback loops and develop a set of counter-intuitive policy actions, as recommendations to the USACE Deputy Commanding General [US Department of Defense].

 Some consulting projects include workshops during which I quickly train the team on a specific tool or method we might be using.
 From time to time, I also offer standalone training with participants from the same or several different organizations.
-With the book coming out, I expect to do a lot more workshops, including those open to the general public.
+With my book Thinking in Services now out, I will be conducting training workshops, including those open to the general public.